MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Install-ADDSDomain.md

 ### -DnsDelegationCredential

 Specifies the user name and password (account credentials) for creating the DNS delegation.
-This parameter is skipped if the value for the _CreateDnsDelegation_ parameter is either specified or computed to be $false.
+This parameter is skipped if the value for the **CreateDnsDelegation** parameter is either specified or computed to be `$false`.

 ```yaml
 Type: System.Management.Automation.PSCredential